ben-j-wallace/adolescents/final-outline.md

 * Moderated by "positive intergroup contact attitudes" (Rivas-Drake et al. 2018)
 * Scholarship examining "self-segregation" often ignores the power imbalances that exist among adolescent peer networks.
   * White students tend to have only white friends, and students from marginalized racial groups are more likely to have friends *of all racial groups*.

+"Shutting down" when race is mentioned yet using the term "racist" pejoratively or humorously, which their parents don't do.
+Such as jokes about deciding who has black and white chess pieces (Hagerman 2016, 64)

+* Hagerman: For instance, Britney (age 11), otherwise chatty and open with me, shuts down when I ask her to talk about race: Interviewer: Do you ever hear kids at your school—or do you and your friends ever talk about race?
+Britney: No. [Very quickly] Interviewer: Can you think of any times where you heard other kids like talking about race?
+Britney: [Shakes head no] Interviewer: Or making comments that you thought are not very nice about people of different races?
+Britney: No. [Avoids eye contact] Interviewer: So you never talk about race at school or with friends?
+Britney: No. [Shifting in seat] Interviewer: Why do you think that is?
+Britney: It’s not right.
+Interviewer: So outside of your school, do you think that racism is a problem in America?
+Britney: No. Like I said before, it’s not a problem!
+[Frustrated with me, looking around uncomfortably]

+The use of "teasing" or jokes about race is further investigated by Douglas et al. (2016)

+* Argue that humorous stereotypes of others

 ## Conclusion